Linaro/ledge-doc/dev-howto/chapter4-internals.rst

 Run LEDGE RP under QEMU
 =======================

-To run LEDGE RP under qemu runqemu OpenEmbedded script can be used or helper qemu script described in LEDGE User Guide document.
+To run LEDGE RP under QEMU the ``run_qemu.sh`` OpenEmbedded script can be used or the helper QEMU script as described in LEDGE User Guide document.

-QEMU with firmware TPM (fTMP) in OP-TEE, TF-A and U-Boot
+QEMU with firmware TPM (fTPM) in OP-TEE, TF-A and U-Boot
 ========================================================

-LEDGE patches default dtb for qemu with ftpm entry.
+LEDGE patches default dtb for QEMU with ftpm entry.

 .. code-block:: bash